AleNegrini/fd2s/eda/README.md

 | On-wrist    | Detection whether the devices is worn or not                                       | 1Hz - 1 sample per second  | This values are always correct |

-Before starting expliciting the algorithmic choices I went for, I'd like to male a small premise:
+Before starting expliciting the algorithmic choices I went for, I'd like to make a small premise:
 * I don't have any medical knowledge, therefore during the development I did a few assumptions (further details below).
 I apologize for any assumptions that do not have any medical truth
 * I have rarely dealt with time series.
-I am pretty sure there are libraries that allows to achieve the same behaviour in a more optimized way.
+I am pretty sure there are libraries that allows to achieve the same results in a more optimized way.
 I used `pandas` and I dealt signals as `pandas Series` and `Dataframes`.

 ## Algorithmic/Infrastructure choices